How to Make Salad Dressing

 Did You Know that Price Per Ounce, Salad Dressing is One of the Most Expensive Items in a Grocery Store?

-Salad dressing requires attention to details.
-For example, one of my favorite meals of the past few years was a quiet date night at Highlands Bar and Grill in Birmingham, Alabama.
-It was just the two of us and it was a lovely, quiet evening with good service, good wine, and good food – the trifecta of what successful dining out should be.
+Salad dressing requires attention to detail.
+For example, one of my favorite meals of all time was a quiet date night at Highlands Bar and Grill in Birmingham, Alabama.
+It was a lovely, quiet evening with good service, good wine, and good food – the trifecta of what a successful dining out should be.
 One of the highlights was a simple butter leaf salad that was perfectly dressed in a mustard shallot vinaigrette.

 What makes a salad memorable is the quality and freshness of the lettuce, the care with which the greens were washed and dried, the temperature at which they were stored.
 The vinaigrette must be well-balanced in sour, salty, bitter, and sweet.
 It should be judiciously seasoned with good sea salt and freshly ground pepper.
 The lettuce leaves must be crisp and gently tossed with just enough sharp, shallot vinaigrette to bring the dish together.

 This isn’t world-class restaurant cooking — it’s just paying attention.